Site icon BIG

 Use one or two small shrubs as focal points around which seasonal plants can rotate.

-5. Groundcovers and Edging Plants
+5. Ground Covers and Edging Plants

 To soften edges and suppress weeds: